logzio/documentation/docs/shipping/Containers/kubernetes.md

 ## All telemetry (logs, metrics, traces and security reports) at once

+To enjoy the full Kubernetes 360 experience, you can send all your telemetry data to Logz.io using one single Helm chart:

 ```sh
 helm install -n monitoring \
 --set logs.enabled=true \